 People called out to each other.
 Many people who were half asleep in the huts to avoid the blazing midday sun on the sand by the beach woke up, picked up their main poles and pushed the shrimp into the water.
-They followed the dark trail of shrimp that appeared and disappeared in the water, the main pole leaned forward, the shrimp drifted behind, making the bottom bulge.
+They followed the dark trail of shrimp that was faintly visible in the water, the main pole leaned forward, the shrimp drifted behind, making the basket bulge.
 The shrimp were surrounded by the crowd, drifting further and further away from the shore.
-Without stopping, the people carrying the shrimp leaned their main poles into the water as a support, took off the stilts they brought with them, put the stilts on their feet to chase the fleeing shrimp.
-Far out in the distance, several motorboats with nets spread out in front of their bows circled around to catch the shrimp, determined to exterminate the tiny shrimp.
+Without stopping, the people carrying the shrimp leaned their main poles into the water as a support, took off the stilts they brought with them, put the stilts on their feet to chase after the fleeing shrimp.
+Far out in the distance, several motorboats with yellow nets spread out in front of their bows circled around to catch the shrimp, determined to exterminate the tiny shrimp.
 The bodies of the people walking on stilts leaned forward, creating small moving dots on the vast blue surface of the sun-drenched sea.

 - Phan Ri Cua!
 Phan Ri Cua!
 Who's going to Phan Ri Cua?

 When the old bus started to huff and puff as it slowly climbed Cung hill, Hang had just finished her favorite dish.
-She lightly brushed off the rice paper crumbs on her clothes before the bus pulled into the station.
+She brushed off the rice paper crumbs on her clothes before the bus pulled into the station.

 *

-Before leaving, Hang and her sister always strolled around the colorful rocky beach, choosing some beautiful rocks to put in the aquarium glass, so that the guppies could have holes to play hide and seek.
+Before leaving home, Hang and her sister always strolled around the colorful rocky beach, choosing some beautiful rocks to put in the aquarium glass, so that the guppies could have holes to play hide and seek.
 The Seven-Colored Rock Beach, with tens of thousands of rocks smoothed by the waves and washed ashore at some unknown time, was a unique scene that Hang often showed off to her classmates, promising to bring them back to visit one day.
 Occasionally, Hang and her sister visited a relative, who gave them a backpack full of bananas and lemons, two specialties of Binh Thanh sand village.
 The plump, sweet bananas and the plump, juicy, fragrant lemons were two gifts that lived forever in the memories of Hang and her sister's beautiful days.

 *